RoccoDAnt/napari-superres/README.md

-You can install the plugin graphically in napari.
-Detailed info in the [napari-superres manual](https://github.com/LIBREhub/napari-LatAm-workshop-2023/blob/main/docs/day3/napari-superres/user%20guide.pdf).
+You can install the plugin graphically in napari (detailed info in the [napari-superres manual](https://github.com/LIBREhub/napari-LatAm-workshop-2023/blob/main/docs/day3/napari-superres/user%20guide.pdf)),

 or install latest development version, which requires scipy<=1.13.1: